Aquaponics, a high tech farming technology, that combines the aquaculture – farming aquatic animals and hydroponics – growing plants without soil.

 Rittenberg proposed the system that consists of mating modules made of transparent polycarbonate, with a compartment for keeping fish at the bottom.
 In Aqualibrium a symbiosis between fish and plants will be created: water is circulated through the pump from the bottom up, and when the water passes through the stage with plants, the waste products of fish are filtered out and provide nutrients to plants, and at the end, the purified water goes fishing down.
 If you create a large-scale aquaponics system, it is possible to provide feeding for fish.

 It should be noted that this system is strangely similar to the production of products in the mailbox.
 In any case, it will allow consumers to control their own process of growing food, Rittenberg says, “This will allow a man to take responsibility for the production of food.
-GMOs, pesticides and all the negative factors associated with the mass production of food, leads to the fact that more people want to buy local products.
+GMOs, pesticides and all the negative factors associated with the mass production of food, lead to the fact that more people want to buy local products.
 Food grown up in this system are consumed where it produced.”